The King of Trash: A True Story of Survival, Forgiveness, and the American Dream

 “Yes, there’s gold.
 We found the treasure in those garbage bags.”

-The line is both literal and symbolic, reflecting how the Duong family turned hardship into hope and discovered meaning in what others had thrown away.
+This line is both literal and symbolic.
+It reflects how the Duong family turned hardship into hope and discovered meaning in what others had thrown away.

 “This is not a story about politics,” says David Duong in the film.
 “It’s about progress.
 We are not just managing waste.
 We are giving people jobs, dignity, and hope.”